vZome/vzome/README.md

     rm j3dcore.jar

 You don't really need to use "curl" to download the JARs, of course.
 The key step is the "mvn install:install-file" command, which seeds your local Maven repository.

-This project also requires a local build of [vzome-core](https://github.com/vorth/vzome-core/), installed in your local Maven repository.
-Make sure you have built that project with Maven, before attempting this build.

 Having done those steps, the standard Maven build command should work fine: